South East Asia

 His elderly mother sat outside, talking to a group of traders from neighbouring stores and drinking tea from a nearby stall.
 She said that the barber’s chairs came from England and that they had been made in the 1950’s.
 I photographed Ko and his mother and was able to give them copies of the pictures before I left Yangon.
 I went back a year later to pay my respects and fund that they had sold the shop and retired.

-Children of Nan Hu village, Inle Lake, January 2019
+Children of Nan Hu village, Inle Lake, Myanmar.
+January 2019

 I I visited a school for nuns in Loikaw, Kayah State during January 2020.
 The teachers explained that a large proportion of the children were either orphans, or from poor families unable to take care of them.
 It is common for such children to be placed in a monastery or convent, where they will have somewhere to sleep, be fed twice a day and receive some level of education.

-Breakfast in San Pya Nagar Zay, Yangon, January 2020
+Breakfast in San Pya Nagar Zay, Yangon, Myanmar.
+January 2020

-The shy porter, Thiri Mingalar Zay, Yangon, January 2020
+The shy porter, Thiri Mingalar Zay, Yangon, Myanmar.
+January 2020

 Previous